 For the same reason, the social policies associated with this reincorporation have been defined by the physical location of the poor rather than by class or occupation.
 In many cases reincorporation policies have been channeled through newly created or redefined institutions.
 For example, the “citizen territories” in Brazil, the social “missions” in Venezuela, and the articulation of movements through social councils channelling multiple non-corporatist claims in Argentina, Bolivia, and Brazil.
 This was an important shift from the functionalist logic of corporatism, which had articulated popular sectors’ claims by taking trade unions as their sole representative and Ministries of Labour as their dedicated state department.

 Turning to the future, recent events in the region could signal three critical paths for the second wave of incorporation.
 The coup in Brazil, the election of neoliberals in Argentina, and violent tensions in Venezuela might indicate the end of the second wave.
 However, the second incorporation continues in Ecuador with the election of the official candidate and in Bolivia due to enduring support for the government.
 It is too early to say for certain if some countries have entered a second wave of dis-incorporation or if the current situation is just a brief lull in Latin America’s long history of redistributive conflicts.

-• This post draws on the author’s The Poor’s Struggle for Political Incorporation (Cambridge University Press, 2017)
+• Draws on the author’s The Poor’s Struggle for Political Incorporation (CUP, 2017)

 • Please read our Comments Policy before commenting